Hoooid/HaodongTangGroup/CONTENT_WRITING_GUIDE.md

 - Paper type: original research, review, comment, perspective, cover article, conference news, award, or group activity.
 - Core topic and target audience.
 - Three to five concrete technical anchors, such as material system, device structure, method, benchmark metric, figure logic, or application scenario.
-- Any image assets that can be used locally, such as `featured.*`, `cover.svg`, or figure-style schematic assets.
+- Paper PDF or publisher page with figure assets.
 - Whether original paper figures are authorized for reuse.
-If not, redraw simplified explainer figures rather than copying screenshots from the paper.
+If they are available and authorized, use the original figures first; redraw simplified explainer figures only when figures cannot be reused, cannot be extracted cleanly, or the user explicitly asks for new diagrams.

 ## Visual Standard